Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Multiparameter estimation

-Let us consider here the estimation of a phase generated by a \textit{SU}(1,1) evolution.
-Even though the \textit{SU}(2) estimation schemes are more extensively treated in the literature, the \textit{SU}(1,1) interferometer has been considered in a number of works~\cite{yurke86,Li_2014,Andersonetal2017,Gong_2017}.
-As before, we first summarize some basic results in the single-parameter case.
-First of all, let us write here the bosonic generators obtained from the fundamental $su(1,1)$ representation: \be \ee We can see that $K_x$ and $K_y$ are two-mode squeezing generators, while $K_z$ is essentially the total number operator.
-Thus, a single-parameter \textit{SU}(1,1) estimation can be the estimation of the squeezing parameter $\xi$ in an evolution of the form \be U(\xi)=e^{-i\xi K_x}. \ee In this setting it is clear that the total number of particles will not be conserved, since \textit{SU}(1,1) operations do not commute with $N=a_1^\dagger a_1 + a_2^\dagger a_2$.
+Let us consider here the estimation of a phase generated by an $SU(1,1)$ evolution.
+Even though the $SU(2)$ estimation schemes are more extensively treated in the literature, the $SU(1,1)$ interferometer has been considered in a number of works~\cite{yurke86,Li_2014,Andersonetal2017,Gong_2017}.
+For better clarity, let us first consider the single-parameter case.
+First of all, the two-mode bosonic generators obtained from the fundamental representation of $su(1,1)$ are given by: \be \ee We can see that $K_x$ and $K_y$ are two-mode squeezing generators, while $K_z$ is essentially the total number operator.

+Thus, a single-parameter $SU(1,1)$ estimation can be the estimation of a real squeezing parameter $\xi$ in an evolution of the form \be U(\xi)=e^{-i\xi K_x}. \ee In this setting it is clear that the total number of particles will not be conserved, since $SU(1,1)$ operations do not commute with $N$.
 Thus, the question also arises how to properly identify the resources.
 An argument similar to the previous section is that the total average number of particles $\ex{N}=:\bar n$ will be still bounded in practical evolutions, since it is related to the total energy of the system.
-In fact, a typical benchmark for indefinite-$n$ states in the Mach-Zehnder interferometer is provided by a coherent-state input $\probez = \ket{\alpha , 0}$~\cite{parisMetrev09,Demkowicz_Dobrza_ski_2015}, which allows to reach only shot-noise scaling in terms of the average particle number (see also \cref{app:indefN}).
+In fact, a typical benchmark for indefinite-$n$ states in the Mach-Zehnder interferometer is provided by a coherent-state input $\probez = \ket{\alpha , 0}$~\cite{parisMetrev09,Demkowicz_Dobrza_ski_2015}, which allows one to reach only shot-noise scaling in terms of the average particle number (see also \cref{sec:indefN}).

-Another quantity that might make sense to keep fixed in the context of \textit{SU}(1,1) estimations, at least from a group-theoretical point of view, is the value of $m = \ex{J_z}$, which is a quantity that is left invariant by \textit{SU}(1,1) unitaries and labels the corresponding irreducible representations.
-In other words, \textit{SU}(1,1) unitaries always map eigenstates of $J_z$ with a given eigenvalue $m$ into eigenstates with the same eigenvalue.
-In fact, the $su(1,1)$ Casimir operator $K_z^2-K_x^2-K_y^2$, which is left invariant by \textit{SU}(1,1) unitaries, also commutes with $J_z$.
-Physically, this means that the $z$-component of a $su(2)$ vector of operators is left invariant by the evolution and the question arises which preparation in which sector gives the best scaling of precision in terms of $\bar n$.
+Another quantity that might make sense to keep fixed in the context of $SU(1,1)$ estimations, at least from a group-theoretical point of view, is the eigenvalue $m$ of $J_z$, which is a quantity that is left invariant by $SU(1,1)$ unitaries and labels the corresponding irreducible representations.
+In other words, $SU(1,1)$ unitaries always map eigenstates of $J_z$ with a given eigenvalue $m$ into eigenstates with the same eigenvalue and the question arises as to which sector are states that give the best scaling of precision with $\bar n$.